NishuSingh28/SELF-LEARN-ML-CONCEPTS/_posts/2025-09-28-time-series.md

 Structured residuals indicate the model has left “signal” unexplained that could have been captured.

 ---

-# Time Series Residual Diagnostics, Ljung–Box Test, F-Statistic, Multicollinearity, AIC/BIC
+## 8. Time Series Residual Diagnostics, Ljung–Box Test, F-Statistic, Multicollinearity, AIC/BIC

-## 8. Tools for Residual Diagnostics

 ### 8.1 Plot Residuals
 - Residuals should look like a random scatter around 0.